RKResident/Peshwas-SynapseFS/docs/ARCHITECTURE.md

 BatchNorm's `num_batches_tracked` stays int64.
 Every real fp16 checkpoint is
 mixed-dtype, so a codec that assumes one width per file breaks on the first real model.

+### 7.8 One variable, two meanings, one guard that destroyed the other

+`codec/checkpoint.py` used `base_manifest_hash` for two unrelated things depending on which branch a tensor took:

+- tensor described here -> it is this manifest's `base_tensor_manifest` **pointer**, and must be null when no chunk actually references a base (§3.4.3's if-and-only-if rule);
+- tensor **reused** (§4.5, unchanged since the base) -> it is the *identity of the manifest being reused*, and must be a real hash.

+The guard enforcing the first rule ran unconditionally, so it nulled the second one too, writing a literal `null` into the checkpoint-manifest's tensor map.

+Reachable whenever a tensor is byte-identical to its base **and** every chunk chose `raw` over a delta encoding -- which is not exotic. `encode_chunk` keeps `is_identical` across its raw fallback deliberately (it describes the content, not the storage), and on a small all-zero buffer raw genuinely wins: measured on a real 448-element frozen bias, raw 19 bytes against escape 20. **One byte.**
+Bias-free conv layers store an all-zero bias; the moment such a layer stops training, the condition fires.

+What made it dangerous rather than merely wrong: `commit` reported success and exit 0, and only `restore`/`verify`/`log` -- later, separately -- crashed on the null.
+On the 24-epoch 90M CNN, **6 of 24 commits were corrupted, including HEAD**, with no error at write time.
+The MLP fixtures never caught it because nothing in them ever freezes, so no tensor is ever both unchanged *and* raw-encoded.

+The general lesson is the one §7.3 and §7.4 also make: when a variable's meaning depends on a branch taken later, a guard written for one meaning silently corrupts the other.
+Regression tests pin both halves in `tests/test_codec_checkpoint.py`.

 ---